The-AVR/AVR-2022/content/en/_index.md

 ## Prerequisites

-For VRC, you'll need to 3D print some parts for your drone.
+For AVR, you'll need to 3D print some parts for your drone.
 While not needed immediately, these are good to get started with:

 - [Landing gear](https://github.com/bellflight/VRC-2022/blob/main/3DPrints/Misc/Drone_Landing_Spike.STL) (x4)